The Power Of A Grateful Heart

 Not exactly because of Turkey or stuffing or cranberry sauce that most of honestly detest…

-Thanksgiving is important because redirects our hearts and minds.
+Thanksgiving is important because of redirects our hearts and minds.

 There’s power in a grateful heart.